Frequently Asked Questions

 Who are the courses designed for?

 The Health, Medicine and Human Values courses are designed with pre-health students in mind, but are open to any interested student.
 These courses are intended for students interested in health professions such as public health, medicine, and health policy.
 The courses will build a strong foundation in various aspects in health care (social determinants, disparities, cultural competence, ethics, etc.).
-They will also assist students planning to take the 2015 MCAT that includes the new section of “Psychological, Social and Biological Foundations of Behavior".

 Who provides these courses?